Louisville COVID-19 Response: Testing

 To ensure public safety, EO-20-005 requires all testing operators register with Louisville Metro Government and submit a traffic safety plan to be approved before testing can begin.
 This Order applies to all hospitals, doctors’ offices, universities, and anyone else attempting to register pop-up or drive-through testing sites.
 This is a quick process, using a Temporary Activity Application through Louisville Metro Planning and Design.
 This Order’s primary focus is to provide situational awareness for Louisville Metro Government and to ensure public and traffic safety.

-- If you are experiencing symptom, you should consult your health care provider about getting tested.
+- If you are experiencing symptoms, you should consult your health care provider about getting tested.

 - If you have symptoms but do not have a health care provider, you are encouraged to sign up for testing at one of the public testing sites listed below.
 Please note that you must sign up prior to arriving at the test site.